tremor-rs/tremor-www-docs/docs/tremor-query/walkthrough.md

 Events `3` and `4` in the second window `w1` produce a single synthetic or derivate event `b` As there is no 6th event in the example illustration, we will _never_ get another synthetic output event

 Contrast this with the 10 second or clock-based tumbling window.
-In tfirst window `w0`s lifetime we capture all events in the illustration.
+In the first window `w0`s lifetime we capture all events in the illustration.

 ### Tilt Frames